 90 inches wide

-63, 66, 84, 86, 88 inches long - for standard size windows or floor length curtains
+63, 66, 84, 86, 88 inches long - for standard size windows or floor length styles

 95, 96, 98, 108, 120 inches long - for extra long windows

-Finials - Used as decorative ends of a curtain rod, finials is available in a lot of trendy shapes and finishes.
+Finials - Used as decorative ends of a rod, finials is available in a lot of trendy shapes and finishes.
 Finial shapes include leaves, scrolls, oval balls, round balls, and a lot more, while finial finishes range from silver to copper – two of the most common finishes.
 It is important to pick the right finial piece, complimenting your other window treatments as it is clearly visible to everyone.

-- Decide the type of curtain that you want.
+- Decide the type that you want.

-- Grab a tape measure and see the measurement from the curtain rod up to the desired bottom spot, as well as from side-to-side.
+- Grab a tape measure and see the measurement from the rod up to the desired bottom spot, as well as from side-to-side.
 As for generously full curtains, it is best to multiply by 2 the side-to-side measurement.

-Color - The color of a curtain is also very important in setting the entire mood of your room.
-If you want complimenting decors all throughout, then the color off your curtain should most likely have the same shade as your walls.
+Color - The color is also very important in setting the entire mood of your room.
+If you want complimenting decors all throughout, then the color off your should most likely have the same shade as your walls.
 Moreover, you may pick out contrasting colors for that extra wow effect.
 Also remember that as natural light shines through your curtain, a color infusion will occur.

-Prints and Patterns - Some very simple rule: if your room’s filled up with patterned bedding, furniture, or walls, then always remember to choose solid colored curtains.
-Nevertheless, if the rest of your room is of solid color, then maybe you’d like to consider patterned curtains – though not necessary.
+Prints and Patterns - Some very simple rule: if your room’s filled up with patterned bedding, furniture, or walls, then always remember to choose solid colored designs.
+Nevertheless, if the rest of your room is of solid color, then maybe you’d like to consider patterned styles – though not necessary.
 A huge variety of prints and patterns are being made and you’ll have the chance to browse through endless design possibilities.
 It’s up to you now, how would you like your room to look like

 3. To help the pleats back in position, simply run your fingers along its common folds.